 The average inverse shortest path for neighbors of a node (the mean across the network is also computed).
 Reflects the efficiency of communication among neighbors when a node is removed.
 A measure of functional segregation.
 Higher values reflect greater communication.
 Two outputs, one has one value per node, one describes entire network.

-Matching Index:
+Matching Index+:

 A measure of the similarity between two nodes' connectivity profiles.
 Higher values reflect greater similarity.
 One value is produced for each pair of nodes.

-Node Betweeness Centrality:
+Node Betweenness Centrality:

 The fraction of all the shortest paths in a network that pass through a node.
 A measure of centrality.
 Higher values suggest that a node is more important for controlling information flow.
+One value is produced for each node.